abhijitdotsharma/practise-projects/README.md

-# practise-projects
+# Pricing Panel

-Just basic fun projects that increase my design and code quality
+Just a basic pricing plan code snippet that can be added in websites.

+## Features

+- Light
+- Free to use/modify
+- Works on both phone and pc

+## Tech Stack

+**Client:** HTML5, CSS3